The World’s Next Great Digital Health Company; Our Continued Investment in ŌURA

 ŌURA hadn’t even started formalizing their women’s health features yet (which they recently launched with the new Gen 3 ring), but it was impossible to ignore all the potential ways this digital tool could completely change how a person proactively manages their health.
 With this vision in mind, Forerunner led the company’s Series B in December 2019 (and has invested in every round thereafter), and I’ve been honored to serve as Chairperson of the Board since then.
 All the while, I have remained obsessed with the product, delighted by each new feature and function, and inspired by the clear vision for ŌURA to become the next great digital health platform.

-This week, ŌURA that the incredible growth and trajectory of the company has enabled them to secure new financing at an impressive $2.55 billion valuation, to further investment into team, R&D, science and research, as well as new features for our member community.
+This week, ŌURA announced that the incredible growth and trajectory of the company has enabled them to secure new financing at an impressive $2.55 billion valuation, to further investment into team, R&D, science and research, as well as new features for our member community.

 This best-in-class wearable meets the consumer where we are going.
 The global wellness market represents $1.5T, and is only projected to grow in the years ahead–especially post-pandemic, when many of us decided to up-level our health habits.
 Wearables in particular had a record-shattering year in 2021, with over 533M devices shipped worldwide, and adoption increasing steadily over the past five years.